 I’m finding ways to weave in my story of living life as a person who stutters in the presentations I give.
 Recently I gave a presentation to a roomful of restaurant and hotel marketers and briefly shared my story.
 Afterwards, two people came up to me and shared their story of living life as a person who stutters.
 It is so gratifying when people open up and share such stories with me because for those of us who stutter, we have an inherent bond.

 Perhaps you stutter.
 Or maybe your child stutters or someone you know stutters.
-If you do stutter or know someone who does, this video might resonate with them.
-It’s from a talk I gave earlier this year where I opened up about my MONSTER.
+If you do stutter or know someone who does, this video might be worthwhile to watch.
+It’s from a recent talk where I opened up about my MONSTER.
 People who have seen it have been positively affected by it.
 Enjoy…